kodehat/portkey/README.md

 </div>

 <div align="center">
-  <sub>Small web application made with Go.
-Built with ❤︎ by
+  <sub>As magical as in Harry Potter.
+Built with ☕️ by
   <a href="https://www.codehat.de">CodeHat</a> and
   <a href="https://github.com/kodehat/portkey/graphs/contributors">
     contributors